Fascinating Facts About Snakes: Strange and Impressive Reptiles

 All snakes flick their forked tongues in and out of their mouths repeatedly as they explore their surroundings.
 The tongue picks up molecules from the air and inserts them into a structure called the Jacobson's organ in the roof of the mouth.
-This enables the snake to detect chemicals in its environment.
+This enables a snake to detect chemicals in its environment.

 The Smallest Snake